richardjlyon/python-flightplan/README.md

 low level at Montrose, so the entry waypoint number is 3.
 I exit at ILN234013 - waypoint 12.

+**CAUTION: I have NOT done any extensive testing for multi-segment transits.
+I suspect there are all sorts of edge cases e.g. segments that are shorter than combined climb/descent distances etc.**

 A future update will add fuel calculations.

 ## Tips